truenicoco/slidge/docs/source/admin/xmpp_server.rst

 Upload component
 ****************

-ejabberd's HTTP upload will not let the component request upload slots, so you need to use a pseudo user on the component domain, eg, ``slidge@superduper.example.com`` and use slidge's ``--upload-requester=slidge@superduper.example.com`` `config`_ option.
+ejabberd's HTTP upload will not let the component directly request upload slots, so you need to use a pseudo user on the component domain, eg, ``slidge@superduper.example.com`` and use slidge's ``--upload-requester=slidge@superduper.example.com`` `config`_ option.

 .. code-block:: yaml

     listen:
       -